gbronca/django-app/README.md

 * [Travis-CI](https://travis-ci.com)

+Card.js is used during checkout to format and display the card information in the form.

+Chart.js is the Javascript library responsible for creating the charts on the homepage.

 ## Tests

 All pages have been tested extensively during development by myself.
 Once deployed, the app was tested by a small number of people, mainly family members and work colleagues that have reported any issues they may have found.